greenlight-ci/schema-config/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project is governed by the [Contributor Covenant version 1.4][code-of-conduct].
 All contributors and participants agree to abide by its terms.
-To report violations, send an email to support@bench.ci.
+To report violations, send an email to ahmad@ahmadnassri.com.

 ## Issue Reporting Guidelines